MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/use-powershell-security-menu.md

 ## Registrar

-**REGISTRAR** sub-menu enables you to manage your proxy servers through proxy server configuration settings.
-These settings, which can be applied at both the global scope and the service scope (albeit for only the Edge Server and Registrar services) enable you to control such things as the authentication protocols that can be used by client endpoints and whether or not compression will be used on incoming and outgoing proxy server connections.
-When you install Skype for Business Server, a global collection of proxy server configuration settings is automatically created for you.
-As noted, you can also create additional collections at the service scope.
+**REGISTRAR** sub-menu enables administrators to manage proxy servers through proxy server configuration settings.
+These settings, which can be applied at both the global scope and the service scope (albeit for only the Edge Server and Registrar services) enables to control such things as the authentication protocols that can be used by client endpoints and whether or not compression will be used on incoming and outgoing proxy server connections.

 Let us consider the various tasks a user can do on **REGISTRAR**, and the Skype for Business cmdlets those tasks map to.